Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Symbolically-Guided Monte Carlo Process Supervision

 In particular, after generating 10 samples of completion for each seed trajectory, the pseudo label is determined by matching the predicted answer with the ground truth to check how many completions are successful.
-Following \citet{zhang2025lessonsdevelopingprocessreward}, we define hard binary labels (i.e., correct vs incorrect) as pseudo labels since models trained on hard labels have been shown to achieve better performance than soft labels (i.e., based on a continuous score).
-To determine the hard labels, we simply assign a positive score (i.e., +1) to a reasoning step if at least one of the sampled completions reaches the correct answer, otherwise, a negative score is assigned (i.e. -1).
-The number of completions sampled for each trajectory and the number of successful completions needed for assigning a positive label are both hyper-parameters.

-After determining the pseudo labels for the reasoning trajectories, we use the collected data to fine-tune the PRM.
+Following \citet{zhang2025lessonsdevelopingprocessreward}, we define hard binary labels (i.e., correct vs incorrect) as pseudo-labels since models trained on hard labels have been shown to achieve better performance than soft labels (i.e., based on a continuous score).
+To determine the hard labels, we simply assign a positive score (i.e., +1) to a reasoning step if at least one of the sampled completions reaches the correct answer; otherwise, a negative score is assigned (i.e., -1).
+The number of completions sampled for each trajectory and the number of successful completions needed for assigning a positive label are both hyperparameters.
+After acquiring the pseudo-labels for the reasoning trajectories, we use the collected data to fine-tune a PRM.
+It is also worth noting that the effectiveness of Monte Carlo estimation heavily depends on the LLMs used for completions.
+To minimize the chance that the LLM completers fail to reach a correct answer due to their own inability, we use the most capable open-weight LLMs we can host on our devices (i.e., \textit{Llama3.3-70B-Instruct} and \textit{Qwen2.5-72B-Instruct}).